 Set design by Ioana Ungureanu

-Produced by „Marin Sorescu” National Theater, Craiova
+Produced by „Marin Sorescu” National theatre, Craiova

 Băieții de zinc / Zinc Boys